Understanding the Course:

 How the course is assessed:

 Most modules are assessed via continuous assessment and an end-of-year examination.
 The continuous assessment normally takes the form of three assignments which are submitted at pre-defined dates during the academic year.
-Three modules (HS2, HSA, and MS00B) are currently assessed by continuous assessment only.
-Students can take their end-of-year examinations in DCU, UCC and NUIG.
+Other modules (HS2, HSA, SDA and MS00B) are currently assessed by continuous assessment only i.e. there is no examination.
+Students can sit their end-of-year examinations in an examination center in Dublin, Cork or Galway.

 IT Equipment and Skills required:

 You should have regular access to a computer (with Microsoft Office), a broadband Internet connection, a printer and a basic headset and a webcam.
 Specifically, you will need access to Microsoft Word and Excel.

 You should also be familiar with using email, browsing the Web, and using word processing packages.

 You can find detailed information on the IT skills and equipment required for this programme under the section 'Technology Requirements'.

 Certain modules (specifically the Management Science 1 and Communications Technology 1 modules) require a competence in mathematics roughly equivalent to pass Leaving Certificate level.
 While a Leaving Certificate mathematics qualification is not mandatory, students without recent exposure to mathematics should consider updating their skills by enrolling in a Leaving Certificate mathematics course or by studying Leaving Certificate mathematics textbooks.
 After you have applied, you are given online access to a Preparatory Mathematics textbook specially written for Open Education students.